A Beginner’s Journey Into Steelheading: After Action Report and Lessons Learned

 Right as the cool bros floated past me…two things happened:

 The first thing was home-dude gear chucker hooked into what looked like a giant snag.
 No wait, not a snag; rocks don’t jerk and bend a rod like that.
-Brosif had a fish on; a solid fish.
+Brosif had a fish on…a solid fish.
 It was bending what looked like a pretty stout gear rod double.

 “Dang, must be a salmon” I thought.

 I had caught a solid 9 inch half-pounder steelhead.
 I can’t really describe how victorious I felt at this.
-I literally caught a dinker steelhead in the shadow of a gear-chucking dudebro who only moment’s before had hooked into what looked like a…
+I literally caught a dinker steelhead in the shadow of a gear-chucking dudebro, who only moments before had hooked into what looked like a…

 “wait he still has that fish on.
 Holy crap it is jumping and dancing like mad, that fish is going bananas” was my realization.